 1,000,000 : 1

 The contrast ratio is the difference between light and dark on a screen expressed by a number.
 In general, displays limit screen brightness because of light source or power consumption issues.
 Therefore, how deeply the black color is expressed significantly affects the contrast ratio.

 For LCDs that use a backlight unit as a light source, the brightness of each pixel cannot be adjusted because the backlight is always on.
 Therefore, there is a limit to expressing a completely black color.

-In QD displays, the light source can be adjusted for each pixel.
+In QD-OLED, the light source can be adjusted for each pixel.
 Therefore, in black color that expresses dark colors, more perfect black is expressed by turning off the light source of the pixel.

-The QD display enables a high contrast ratio of 1,000,000:1 thanks to the darker black color expression, therefore, deeper and more detailed image quality can be realised.
+The QD-OLED enables a high contrast ratio of 1,000,000:1 thanks to the darker black color expression, therefore, deeper and more detailed image quality can be realised.

 Best for Eye Health

 In the visible spectrum, short-wave blue light with wavelength between 41 nm and 455 nm is known to affect sleep by increasing eye fatigue and suppressing melatonin secretion with its short wavelength and strong energy.